 Notes

-- Slicing the chicken prior to marinating enhances the traditional shawarma flavor even further and assures the marinade penetrates the chicken more evenly.
+- Slicing the chicken before marinating enhances the traditional shawarma flavor even further and ensures the marinade penetrates the chicken more evenly.
 This is especially recommended if you don't have hours to marinate the chicken.

 - If you decide to slice the chicken while raw, you can still prepare it on the grill using a grill basket (affiliate link).